 \subsection{\textbf{Retraining}}

 The classification accuracy of the current model during the inference is low \cite{QuantHD}.
 For this reason, we have to do retraining.
 As displayed in Figure \ref{fig:framework}, retraining is done in the following way.
-We go through the entire dataset of encoded datapoints and test them to ascertain if they are correctly classified by the current model $C$.
-For every misclassified datapoint, we have to make additional improvements to the model.
-Let us assume that the correct label of a datapoint is $k$, but it was incorrectly classified as $l$.
+We go through the entire dataset of encoded data points and test them to ascertain if they are correctly classified by the current model $C$.
+For every misclassified data point, we have to make additional improvements to the model.
+Let us assume that the correct label of a data point is $k$, but it was incorrectly classified as $l$.
 We now add the erroneously classified hypervector to its corresponding row $C_k$. (to make them more similar).
 We also subtract the incorrectly classified hypervector from the row corresponding to the inaccurately predicted class $C_l$ (to make them more distinct).
-In order to decrease the convergence of time and noise, it is common practice to introduce a learning rate $\alpha$ in this step as illustrated in Figure \ref{fig:framework}a \cite{imani2019adapthd}.
+To decrease the convergence of time and noise, it is common practice to introduce a learning rate of $\alpha$ in this step as illustrated in Figure \ref{fig:framework}a \cite{imani2019adapthd}.
 This process is repeated several times.